 Resource Materials

-- The Certified Career Strategist (CCS) Study eGuide.
+- The Canadian Career Strategist (CCS) Study eGuide.

 Certification Requirements

 The program includes a Qualifications Exam for the CCS credential.
 Achieving a grade of 80% or higher is required for certification.
-Results are provided within four weeks of exam submission.
+Results are provided within four to six weeks of exam submission.

 Course Components